dayal96/turing-simulator/README.md

       (1 1 R q1)
       (* * R reject)))

 This program is written in ISL, a functional programming language meant for teaching.
 It is a subset of Racket and can be obtained by installing the IDE DrRacket.

-Instructions on using the program are inside the .rkt file.
+To run the program, open TuringMachine.rkt in DrRacket and read the instructions.